slarmoo/.github/profile/webServices/storageServices/storageServices.md

 1. Your server has limited drive space.
 If you server runs out of drive space your entire application will fail.
 1. You should consider your server as being ephemeral, or temporary.
 It can be thrown away and replaced by a copy at any time.
 If you start storing files on the server, then your server has state that cannot be easily replaced.
 1. You need backup copies of your application and user files.
-If you only have one copy of your files on your server, then they will disappears when your server disappears, and you must always assume that your server will disappear.
+If you only have one copy of your files on your server, then they will disappear when your server disappears, and you must always assume that your server will disappear.

 Instead you want to use a storage service that is specifically designed to support production storage and delivery of files.